 This handbook lays out the Human Security Collective approach to Youth Leadership, setting out the four main components of this approach, namely:

 • Engagement, and

 Besides the practical details on implementing such an approach, the handbook also contains a wealth of stories of inspiration as well as recommendations and best practice from those involved.
-We trust that their insights and creative practice will inspire you in your work, possibly in different contexts from ours, benefitting from the rich experience of these young leaders.
+We trust that their insights and creative practice will inspire you in your work, possibly in different contexts from ours, benefiting from the rich experience of these young leaders.